jorgegomzar/bbObsidian-Public/Efforts/Sleeping/💎 - quartz - set up a workflow to automatically deploy notes on the web from my vault.md

 The directory where the repo is living in this server is mounted as a volume in the `/app/src/content` directory in a Docker image running quartz.
 This way, every time the repo is updated, quartz will render the files as web pages.
 ## Notes
-Updates on already processed notes will work out of the box, but adding new Notes or links will require restarting the app to render all files again.